nguyenanhnhan/Attire/README.md

 | | | +- theme.twig
 ```

+## 2. Create a theme file

-You are gonna need to create a new `theme.twig` structure, this is the default template used in every `CI-Twig` theme instance:
+You are gonna need to create a new `theme.twig` file structure, this is the default template used in every `CI-Twig` theme instance:

 ```
 <!DOCTYPE html>